|

 within one to three days, I'm either on holidays or I did not find your

-mail in all the spam.
+mail.
 You might then want to resend your mail with a

 better (more specific) subject line, or you can call me on the phone